 Travelling can already be draining as it is; now imagine going back to your hometown of cheese, chorizo and grilled chicken, no longer eating any of that.

 3 years ago, the nearest vegan restaurant in Quarteira (Algarve) was a good 30 minutes walk away.
 There was always the trusty local Indian restaurant, but I didn’t want to eat there every day.
+Being vegan can indeed be hard when you’re in a city that makes it difficult.

 Fast-forward 2 years and theres a few other restaurants with options, well, a vegan burger at least.
 Can never knock progress though, better than no options.
 Who knows what the next 5 years will bring?